 In short, it can give a snapshot of all the financial operations of a business.
 There are various accounting systems in the market that can help you, but the market leaders tend to comprise of Quickbooks and Xero.

 What is Enterprise Resource Planning (ERP) software?

-An ERP system is a software that covers the company’s financial management, supply chain management and the customer relationship management all in a single comprehensive, integrated system.
+An ERP system is a software that covers the company’s financial management, supply chain management, and customer relationship management all in a single comprehensive, integrated system.
 It also includes the processes that are specific to the industry in which the company is operating.
 It can make your decisions fast and accurate.
 These days, many companies are using ERP systems to survive in a highly competitive environment.
-In short, ERP accounting software helps the companies a lot in boosting their rate of productivity, transparency, scalability, efficiency and effectiveness.
+In short, ERP accounting software helps companies a lot in boosting their rate of productivity, transparency, scalability, efficiency, and effectiveness.

 The SAP system is one of the best ERP systems that are perfect for small businesses.
 It can suit those businesses who want to improve their revenue and sales management, cash flow control and customer relationships.
 It can help in increasing the overall efficiency and effectiveness of the business.

 The difference between an ERP system and accounting software

 There is a number of differences between the two solutions, but the following comprise the core differences.